photonstorm/lazer/worklog.md

 * KeyCombo could have option to ignore control keys (shift, arrows, etc), or limit to specific range
 * KeyCombo could allow you to set the combo in any order (not just start to finish)

+### 11th January 2016

+Created the Texture2D and TextureWebGL functions, that generate Lazer Texture objects from the given Frame data.
+Also added UpdateUVs function.

 ### 9th January 2016

 Added in all of the Canvas and WebGL Blend Modes and left it open so it's easy for you to add your own (or tweak single blend modes yourself, without effecting the rest of Lazer)